qiaokexin/cache-attack-on-AES/README.md

 last_round_all_b.cpp

 auxiliary files

-sample_all_lines.cpp is for demonstrate the significance with the sample size with method 3 sample_plot.gnu is for figure plot of the significance with the sample size key_byte.gnu is for figure plot of the significance for each byte during keyrecovery
+sample_all_lines.cpp is for demonstrate the significance with the sample size with method 3. sample_plot.gnu is for figure plot of the significance with the sample size. key_byte.gnu is for figure plot of the significance for each byte during keyrecovery.